trentondyck/horizon_scripts/README.md

 # horizon_scripts
 Check out [vaughan's gist](https://github.com/hilts-vaughan/hilts-vaughan.github.io/blob/master/_posts/2022-12-16-installing-horizon-xi-linux.md#install-horizonxi---steam-play-steam-deck--other-systems) for the step-by-step instructions.

-This script will update the horizon launcher, and start the game.
-Pre-requisite is adding the game to your steam library with name "Horizon XI"
+This script should:
+- see if you don't have the base game downloaded & extracted
+- attempt to download/install v1.0.1
+- provide directions to add the steam shortcut
+- after files are downloaded & extracted and the steam shortcut added, the next time you launch update-horizon.sh it should upgrade to the latest

 Just download this script, and run like so in konsole: